 Sometimes God is showing us something new in His Word that we hadn’t seen before.
 Or maybe He is correctly a faulty belief we have.
 These are situations for us to correctly apply the Word of Truth.

-Once we apply what we have learned, then we become transformed.
 Paul taught us that it is by the renewing of our mind that we are transformed.
 Let the Word transform you as you study it inductively!

 That’s a Wrap Up